NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 the solver.
 See :numref:`sfs_borderline` for a very preliminary solution for how one can try to improve very low-lit areas (it only works on manually selected clips and 1-3 images for each clip).

+See an illustration of the produced terrain in :numref:`large_scale_sfs`.

 Inspection and further iterations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^